kev365/plist_time_dump/README.md

 - `Key` The key in the PList file where the timestamp was found.
 - `File Name` Name of the PList file.
 - `Full Path` Full path to the PList file.
+- `Validation` (When --validate is used) Shows validation status or potential issues found

+When using --validate, the validation column will mark  timestamps with:
+- "future_date" - Timestamps after current date
+- "pre_1970" - Timestamps before 1970
+- "too_old" - Timestamps more than 15 years in the past
+- "too_future" - Timestamps more than 15 years in the future
+- "invalid_format" - Timestamps that don't match expected formats
+- "valid" - Timestamps that pass all validation checks, but make sure to do your own verification.

 Sample Output
 | UTC Timestamp           | Original Value        | Timestamp Format   | Key            | File Name          | Full Path                  |